Greig is a commercial disputes lawyer focussing on insurance and professional negligence.

-Greig is a solicitor advocate who assists clients in resolving commercial disputes, including through negotiation, ADR, litigation and arbitration.
+Greig is a solicitor advocate who assists clients in resolving commercial disputes by negotiation, ADR, litigation and arbitration.
 He specialises in insurance disputes, assisting policyholders, brokers, insurers and reinsurers on claims and coverage issues in relation to all types of insurance and reinsurance.

 Greig has a bachelor of laws (honours) degree from the University of Bristol.
 He qualified as a solicitor in 2006 and made partner in 2017.